-My testimony describes SDG&E's plans and processes used during the record period for serving load from its fully integrated portfolio of utility-owned resources, power purchase contracts and market transactions, consistent with the Commission-approved LTPP in effect.
+My prepared direct testimony describes SDG&E's plans and processes used during the record period for serving load from its fully integrated portfolio of utility-owned resources, power purchase contracts and market transactions, consistent with the Commission-approved BPP in effect.
+SDG&E consistently complied with applicable Commission's decisions addressing LCD requirements for the 2018 record period.
+In summary, SDG&E's LCD

-SDG&E consistently complied with the Commission's decisions addressing LCD practices during the 2017 record period.
-In summary, SDG&E's LCD processes satisfied the Commission's requirements by considering variable costs and utilizing the lowest-cost resource mix, subject to constraints in the day-ahead, hour-ahead and real-time markets.
-Therefore, SDG&E requests that the Commission find that SDG&E demonstrated compliance with the Commission's currently effective LCD and SOC 4 standards during the 2017 record period.

-This concludes my prepared direct testimony.
+- 1 processes are fully consistent with and satisfied the Commission's requirements by considering - 2 variable costs and utilizing the lowest-cost resource mix, subject to constraints in the day-ahead, - 3 hour-ahead and real-time markets.
+Therefore, SDG&E requests that the Commission find that - 4 SDG&E demonstrated compliance with the Commission's LCD and SOC 4 standards during the - 5 2018 record period. - 6 This concludes my prepared direct testimony.